Module 2.1.

 Example:

-$('#target').blur(function() { // retrieve the value using val var value = $('#target').val(); alert(value); })
+$('#target').blur(function() { // retrieve the value using val var value = $('#target').val(); alert(value); })changeraised whenever an element is modified.limited to

-elements only.Example:
+input,textareaandselectelements only.Example:

-$(function() { $('#parent').change(function() { var value = $('#parent').val(); $('#child').empty(); $('#child').append('<option>1 - ' + value + '</option>'); $('#child').append('<option>2 - ' + value + '</option>'); }) });
+$(function() { $('#parent').change(function() { var value = $('#parent').val(); $('#child').empty(); $('#child').append('<option>1 - ' + value + '</option>'); $('#child').append('<option>2 - ' + value + '</option>'); }) });focusthe opposite of

-. raised when the user clicks, taps, or tabs into a particular control, typically because they want to change its value.Example:
+blur. raised when the user clicks, taps, or tabs into a particular control, typically because they want to change its value.Example:

 <!-- sample HTML --> <div> <label for="phone">Phone</label> <input type="text" id="phone" /> <span id="phone-help"></span> </div> // sample JavaScript $('#phone').focus(function() { // Control has focus.
 Display help $('#phone-help').text('Please enter your phone number as all digits'); }).blur(function() { // Control lost focus.
 Clear help $('#phone-help').text(''); });